Cheppar/jewathu1/README.md

 - 88% of residents within Jewathu ward rated provision of water very poor.
 - 82% of households in Jewathu have access to improved sanitation.
 - Majority use pit latrines for waste disposal, a health hazard in urban areas.
+- A consultant survey, states 55% of residents access water through vendors, while
+- 20% harvest to rain water

 ### Faith
 - Majority of residents in Jewathu are Christians, few others are muslims and from other religious faiths.